inbravo/travel/september-2017/tehri-dam.md

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_135641.jpg)

 ##  11:45 AM Tehri Dam
-*	I arived at Tehri Dam, achived this destination in 7.45 hours, not bad.
-Feeling realy proud
+*	Finally arrived at Tehri Dam, ride to this destination took 7.45 hours.
+Not bad!
+Feeling really proud!
-*	Access to Dam is restricted by Central Industrial Security Force, i rode to a high point, where i can see the dam
+*	Access to Dam is restricted by Central Industrial Security Force, I rode to a high point, where i can see the dam
-*	Found a lonely place at one beautiful corner of road, where i can see the dam and be in peace
+*	Found a lonely place at one beautiful corner of road, where I can see the dam and be in peace
-*	Parked my stallion, removed all my gears, sit on a bench and thank to God, for rewarding me this journey
+*	Parked my stallion, removed all my gears, sit on a bench and thanks to God, for rewarding me this journey
 *	Took some of beautiful pictures, from my phone.
 Experienced the flora and fauna of region while peacefully sitting there
 *	Spent around 1 hour there, ate some dry fruits and biscuits, and finally refit myself for the 85 kilometers journey back to Rishikesh